Amna-Shafiq/Cryptocurrency-exchange/README.md

 http://127.0.0.1:8000/exchange-routing/?amount=1

 ## Service Details
 The service to hit APIs and find the lowest price is implemented inside the services folder.
-This service interacts with the public APIs of Bitcoin and Coinbase exchanges using the requests library in Python.
+This service interacts with the public APIs of Binance and Coinbase exchanges using the requests library in Python.